BuildOnViction/docs/docs/whitepaper.md

 The reward mechanism is designed following the policy as follows: the higher number of signatures one masternode has made, the more reward he earns.
-For instance, within an epoch, masternode A who has sealed twice the blocks than masternode B earns double amount of \$TOMO than masternode B does.
+For instance, within an epoch, masternode A who has sealed twice the blocks than masternode B earns double amount of TOMO than masternode B does.

 Furthermore, there is also a reward sharing ratio among token holders and masternode who has been elected supported by the token holders.
-For example, within an epoch, one masternode receives $X$ \$TOMO.
+For example, within an epoch, one masternode receives $X$ TOMO.
 Ten percent of $X$ is sent to the masternode’s address.
 Eighty percent of
 $X$ is shared in proportion to the amount of tokens deposited and voted by the masternode and token holders, respectively.
 The last ten percent